 - Awards three hours of academic credit.

-There may be the opportunity to take this course as an Independent Study undergraduate course in partnership with your college/university.
+There may be an opportunity to take this course as an Independent Study undergraduate course in partnership with your college/university.

 Deaconess Community representatives are in residence as resource staff during the on-site component of the course.

-For further information in regards to travel and housing please contact Sr. Liz Colver.
+For further information regarding travel and housing please contact Sr. Liz Colver.